Xrls9/Ravn-Challenge-V2-CarlosZapata/README.md

 I used Mutations on a basic level, so you can save the data you need to make the app keep going.
 I haven't used hooks, you can improve this version by using them.

+### Technologies

+Vue.js
+Vuex (for state management)
+Javascript
+Html5
+Css
+ApolloClient
+GraphQL

+### Important

+Some of the libraries are deprecated, so you must look for new alternatives.

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).